-"The Germans are great ones on they left bruises." propaganda," Pte Cox said, "and In August the Germans broke up the boys all called this tile propaprisoners were sent to Germany.
-It every convenience-rather a marked was a hellist trip.
-The first stage contrast to the "coaches" in which
+"The Germans are great ones on they left bruises." propaganda," Pte Cox said, "and In August the Germans broke up the boys all called this the propa-

 'dog-boxes'-windowless trucks with The Australians played a joke on a ventilator at each end-for the themselves at Barcelona.
 While rest of the trip to Germany.
 There wating in a shed to go aboard one was no sanitation whatever.
 We had man noticed a lot of beer stacked While some water when we started, but we in a corner, with a single man in got no more until we got into Bel- charge.
 Some of them went up and grade.
 During the latter part of the engaged his attention, telling him trip we were calling out all the time of some of their experiences in Gerfor water, but they would not give us many. while others got behind him any.
-The food, too, was insufficient and started taking the beer. --two loaves of bread and 41b of Evidently they put German beef between four men-a into their tales, for their heart they started 5 pound a man-for the eight days taking the beer a bottle or two at !
+The food, too, was insufficient and started taking the beer. -- two loaves of bread and 4lb of Evidently they put German beef between four men-a into their tales, for their heart they started 5 pound a man-for the eight days taking the beer a bottle or two at !

-pound a man-tor the eight days taking the peer a pottle or two at a time, but finished up getting away trip."
+pound a man-tor the cigit days taking the beer a bottle or two at a time, but finished up getting away trip."